 Medium / Cream

-Cream sherry is the general name for different kinds of sweetened sherries, usually produced by blending a dry wine like Oloroso with naturally sweet Pedro Ximénez or Moscatel wines.
-Lesser quality Cream sherry will be sweetened (and coloured) by adding grape must and/or a vino de color, a ‘colouring wine’ which contains Arrope, cooked down and caramelized grape must.
+Cream sherry is the general name for different kinds of sweetened sherries.
+They are usually produced by blending a dry wine like Oloroso with naturally sweet Pedro Ximénez or Moscatel wines.
+Lesser quality Cream sherry will be sweetened (and coloured) by adding grape must and/or a vino de color, which contains Arrope, cooked down and caramelized grape must.

 Medium sherry is half sweet.
 Often it will be based on a lighter style of sherry like Amontillado.

-Sweet sherry used to be a hugely popular category, especially in certain export regions like the UK and Germany, but it is slowly losing ground in favour of the drier styles.
+Sweet sherry used to be a hugely popular category, especially in certain export regions like the UK and Germany.
+However it is slowly losing ground in favour of the drier styles.